Anna-Peng/thoughts/README.md

 And it is actually a saint.

 Now the secrecy is no more, \
-Me-think we are gold larks in twain. \
+Me-think we are golden larks in twain. \
 Let us be very wrong together and \
 rightfully ordained.